N.B. This article was edited and updated 13 February 2019.

 Triangle Brewing Company

-The South has always had a tradition of spirit-making: from the bourbons of Kentucky and whiskies of Tennessee to the modern micro-breweries that dot the landscape to even the backwoods moonshine that was created when legal liquor production was outlawed.
-Of course, this activity has also spawned spirits, not only in the breweries themselves, but in historic structures now occupied by spirit makers.
+The South has always had a tradition of alcohol-making: from the bourbons of Kentucky and whiskies of Tennessee, from modern micro-breweries to the backwoods moonshine that was created when legal liquor production was outlawed.
+With the rise of Southern wine-making and micro-breweries, many of these businesses have taken to occupying historic structures alongside ghosts.

-When renovations were conducted in the old warehouse that now houses Durham’s Triangle Brewing Company, human remains were found in a trash bag partially buried in the floor of the basement.
+At some point in the past, a man in Durham, North Carolina died and his body was dumped in a trash bag.
+When renovations were conducted in the old warehouse that now houses Durham’s Triangle Brewing Company, the human remains were found in a trash bag partially buried in the floor of the basement.
 Time had taken a toll, leaving only bones and teeth which could not be identified by the Durham Police Department.
 Not even a date could be established for the remains.

 When he gets a bit rowdy, they pour a beer down the drain to sooth his antics.